 The Department is mandated under I.C.
 6-8.1-6-5 to request information concerning the number of motor vehicles owned or leased by a corporation and whether or not those vehicles are registered in Indiana.
-A motor vehicle for purposes of this section is a car, a motorcycle, or a truck having a declared gross weight of 11,000 pounds or less.
+A motor vehicle for purposes of this section is a car, a motorcycle, or a truck that has a declared gross weight of 11,000 pounds or less.
 These vehicles are subject to the motor vehicle excise tax.
-This information must be provided by answering the items in questions G and H on the front of Form IT-20SC.
+This information must be provided by answering the items in question K on the front of Form IT-20SC.
 Also, an explanation must be given if any of the vehicles are not registered in Indiana.
 Attach additional sheets, if necessary.

-IT-20SC Schedule A Adjusted Gross Income Tax Calculation
+Schedule A Adjusted Gross Income Tax Calculation

 Line 1.
-Enter the federal taxable income as defined under I.R.C. section 63 before the federal net operating loss deduction and/or special deduction from U.S. corporation income tax return, Form 1120.
+Enter the federal taxable income before the federal net operating loss deduction and/or special deduction from U.S. corporation income tax return, Form 1120.